Threshold Vault presents

 01 About the product

-• Personal ($39): five archival shard cards, the offline recovery manual, holder instruction sheets, and a buyer's reference card.
+• Personal ($39): printable shard cards, offline recovery manual, holder instruction sheets, and a buyer's reference card.

 You don't have to.
 The Shamir Secret Sharing protocol itself is free, and any open-source implementation will produce mathematically identical shards.
 What we charge for is everything around the protocol: